Ensuring the right talent is in the right place is key to driving performance and growth within any organisation 🚀

 What is Skill Assessment and Manager Verification?

-Example of a use case: Employees self-assess their skills and send them to the manager for review.
-The manager evaluates the skills and verifies their skills by adjusting or verifying them the platform.
+Employees self-assess their skills and send them to the manager for review.
+The manager evaluates the skills and verifies them by adjusting or verifying them on the platform.

 How do you get started with Skill Assessment?